-These days, it’s much harder to spot pickpockets and muggers from the crowd.
-Some reports describe muggers wearing semi-formal work clothes to blend in.
-You can only stay vigilant and keep your valuables secure at all times.
+These days, it’s much harder to spot pickpockets and muggers in the crowd.
+Some reports even describe muggers wearing semi-formal work clothes to blend in, especially at Central Business Districts.
+Always be aware of your surroundings and keep your valuables secure.

-•Do not withdraw a large amount of cash when you’re commuting.
+- Do not withdraw a huge wad of cash when you’re commuting.
 If possible, bring only your credit card or debit card.

 Celine, 27, Makati